 - Huskies are one of the only breeds to have blue eyes without the merle gene, such as with the Australian Shepherd.

 As mentioned, Huskies are energetic dogs.
-Though they are affectionate dogs and wouldn’t intentionally hurt a child, they often do by accident.
+And while most Huskies are sweet loving dogs and wouldn’t intentionally hurt a child, they often do by accident.
+Their excitement often gets the best of them and a simple nudge can send a child into tears.

 In terms of working and obedience intelligence, Huskies don’t rank very high.
-However, they’re more intelligent than you think.
-They’re just a little stubborn and don’t always like to follow the rules.
+However, they’re smarter than you think.
+The problem is that they’re stubborn and don’t always like to follow the rules.
+Training may take up a bit more time than you’d want.

 RECOMMENDED: 30 Most Hilarious Husky Jokes

-Samoyeds, affectionately nicknamed Sammies, are some of the brightest and most graceful dogs we have, thanks to Russia.
-They always look like they’re happy with a “perpetual smile.”
+Samoyeds, affectionately nicknamed Sammies, are some of the brightest and most graceful dogs we have.
+And, it’s all thanks to Russia.
+They always look like they’re happy with a perpetual “Sammy smile” (that actually helps protect their mouths from forming icicles).

 Like the Husky, Sammies are fierce and loyal workers.
-Keeping them locked in the house for the day is like prison for these energetic dogs.
-Give them some work and they’ll thrive!
+Keeping them locked in the house for the day is like being in a prison for these energetic dogs.
+Give them some work, a job or a physical activity to do, and they’ll thrive in just about any home!

 - Their smiles are famous.
 We call it the “Sammy Smile” because of their upturned mouths that make them look like they’re always smiling.